Menu

 Autumn

-We celebrate reading within our school and each child take home bot a reading book and a reading for pleasure book.
+We celebrate reading within our school and each child take home both a reading book and a reading for pleasure book.
 It is important to read these books at home to promote both a love for reading and to practice their phonics skills.
 The reading for pleasure book is a story for you to enjoy together, not for the children to try and read.
 Each child has their own reading diary and if you write in here each time you read you child will get rewards! :)

 Red Ted awards: